commandus/wpn/README.md

 Also you need provide:

-- server key (-k) to authorize send operation
+- FCM server key (-K) to authorize send operation

 Otherwise, you can provide -n option with name of subscripton (if you also subscribed).
 In this case subscripton entity and server key are obtained from this subscription: